-Dental Crowns in Warrensburg, Oak Grove, and Windsor, MO
+Dental Crowns in Warrensburg And Oak Grove, MO

-When a tooth becomes weakened to the point that it can’t safely hold a filling, or if a tooth is cracked, chipped, or fractured, a dental crown can return its strength and appearance.
-The crown saves the tooth, eliminating the need for extraction and replacement with a dental implant or bridge.
+When a tooth becomes weakened to the point that it can’t safely hold a dental filling, or if a tooth is cracked, chipped, or fractured, a dental crown can return its strength and appearance.
+Our Missouri dentists may recommend these effective restorations to help restore function and reinforce the strength of your afflicted tooth.
+The crown saves the tooth, eliminating the need for potential extraction and replacement with a dental implant or bridge.

 There are two reasons for crowns.
-First, they are tooth savers.
-When the natural tooth either has serious damage, such as a deep crack, it is in danger of needing extraction.
-If left alone, the damaged tooth will likely break, which will then eliminate the option for crowning it.
+First, they’re tooth savers.
+When the natural tooth suffers from serious damage, such as a deep crack, it’s in danger of needing extraction.
+If left alone, the damaged tooth will likely break, eliminating the option for crowning it.
 The same is true if a tooth has a previous filling and then develops new decay.
 Removing more of the natural tooth will make the tooth very weak.
-An inlay or onlay could work, but the sure bet is to put a crown on such a tooth.
+An inlay or onlay could work, but the sure bet is to place a dental crown.